Building Research Establishment's Environmental Assessment Method (BREEAM)

 The BREEAM In-Use guidance suggests both taps (WAT-04) and showers (WAT-05) should have a flow rate of no more than 6 L/min.

-Aim: To minimise the risk of water contamination in building services and ensure the provision of clean, fresh sources of water for building users.
+Aim: To minimise the risk of water contamination within building services and ensure the consistent delivery of clean, safe water to building users.

-Horne products are all designed and manufactured to contribute to Legionella control by the traditional thermal regime whereby the circulating hot water supply at 60°C is mixed, thermostatically, with the <20°C cold water supply close to the point of use, or point of discharge.
+All Horne products are designed and manufactured to support effective Legionella control through the traditional thermal regime.
+In practice, this means maintaining a circulating hot water supply at 60 °C, which is then blended thermostatically with cold water (kept below 20 °C) as close as possible to the point of use or discharge.

 This theme applies to the following BREEAM Technical Manuals Sections:

-In-Use (2016): HEA-05 (most effective system to address Legionella risk) HEA-22 Legionella Management (adequate maintenance of system)
+In-Use (V6 2020): HEA-05 (most effective system to address Legionella risk) HEA-22 Legionella Management (adequate maintenance of system)

 Refurbishment UK (2014): Man-01 Project Brief and Design (Legionella risk assessment)